Skip to content

-- Headward erosion and vertical erosion of the river valley contributed huge amount of conglomerates which were carried downslope.
+- Headward erosion and vertical erosion of the river valley contributed huge amount of sediments.

-- These conglomerates were deposited in the depression (Indo-Gangetic Trough or Indo-Gangetic syncline) between peninsular India and the convergent boundary
+- These sediments were deposited in the depression between peninsular India and the convergent boundary.

 - The raising of Himalayas and subsequent formation of glaciers gave rise to many new rivers.

-- With the accumulation of more and more sediments (conglomerates), the Tethys sea started receding.
+- With the accumulation of more and more sediments, the Tethys sea started receding.

 - Upper peninsula rivers have also contributed to the formation of plains, but to a very small extent.

-- During the recent times (since few million years), depositional work of three major river systems viz., the Indus, the Ganga and the Brahmaputra have become predominant.
+- Since few million years, depositional work of three major river systems, The Indus, the Ganga and the Brahmaputra have become predominant.

-- It is a narrow, porous, northern most stretch of Indo-Gangetic plain.
+- The Bhabar soil region is a narrow, porous, northern most stretch of Indo-Gangetic plain.

 - It is about 8-16 km wide along the foothills of the Shiwaliks.

-- They show a remarkable continuity from the Indus to the Tista.
+- Bhabar show a remarkable continuity from the Indus to the Tista.

-- Porosity of bhabar is unique feature, due to deposition of huge number of pebbles and rock
+- Porosity of bhabar is unique feature, due to deposition of huge number of pebbles and rocks.

 - The streams disappear once they reach the bhabar region because of this porosity.